About the Owners

-Eric soon bought and operated Hemingway Inn in historic Barrio Amon, downtown San Jose while Mike at age 14, and Andrew at age 12 both started the private British School.
-Andrew eventually returned to Canada to live with is Mom in Ottawa, and is presently operating a restaurant and raising a family in Edmonton.
+Eric soon bought and operated Hemingway Inn in historic Barrio Amon, downtown San Jose while Mike at age 14, and Andrew at age 12 both started the private British School of Costa Rica.
+Andrew eventually returned to Canada, and is presently raising a family in Edmonton.
 Mike graduated from the British School in 2000 and returned to Canada for four years of university, then returned to Costa Rica, at the same time Eric sold the Hemingway Inn and bought Adventure Inn.

 Eric and Mike now split the general management, internet and marketing duties of Adventure Inn.